Plluxury/URBANCODE/README.md

 # only what you need just run dockerfile and see result

-first: docker build -it hackaton .
+first: docker build -t hackaton .

 second: docker run -it hackaton